Dallas / Fort Worth Art Museums

 Hours: Mon-Thur 9-5, Fri 9-8, Sat 10-5, Sun noon-5.
 Free!

-Comments: In the former site of the Modern of Fort Worth, across from the Amon Carter.
+Comments: Located in the former site of the Modern of Fort Worth.
 They exhibit local and regional contemporary art in the large space.
 It's a large space and the quality of the art is high.

 - UNT artspace FW § www.art.unt.edu